amykr777/reconeasyaf/README.md

 ## Features:

 - Enumerates Subdomains in Seconds.
-- Checks for live subdomains
+- Checks for live subdomains.
 - Fetches all URLs/Links of domain.
 - Enumerates all JS files from domain.